brycie-boy/The_Cosmos/Kamma.md

 ##### References

  - Bodhi, Bhikkhu.
-(2005).
-In The Buddha’s Words: An Anthology of Discorces from the Pali Canon (Location 2586) Somerville, MA: _Wisdom Publications_.
+(2005). [[In The Buddha’s Words An Anthology of Discorces from the Pali Canon Chapter V. THE WAY TO A FORTUNATE REBIRTH]] (Location 2586) Somerville, MA: _Wisdom Publications_.

 ##### Metadata
-Status: #⛅️
+Status: #☀️
 Type: #🔵
 Tags: [[Philosophy]] | [[Spirituality]] | [[Ethics]]